-p) Earnings per Share
+o) Earnings per share

-Basic earnings per share are calculated by dividing the net profit or loss for the period attributable to equity shareholders of the parent by the weighted average number of equity shares outstanding during the period.
+Basic earnings per share are calculated by dividing the net profit or loss for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.

-For the purpose of calculating diluted earnings per share, the net profit or loss for the period attributable to equity shareholders of the parent and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.
+For the purpose of calculating diluted earnings per share, the net profit or loss for the period attributable to equity shareholders of the Group and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.

-q) Cash and Cash Equivalents
+p) Cash and cash equivalents